Darwin Core

 History and context

 The Darwin Core vocabulary has existed in various forms since 1998 and was ratified as a TDWG Standard in 2009.
-Its terms are widely used in biodiversity metadata transfer and storage.
+Its terms are widely used in biodiversity data transfer and storage.
 The Darwin Core vocabulary can be used to describe biodiversity resources through fielded text, XML, and RDF.
 For more information, see Wieczorek et al. 2012.